 Here are a few things to keep in mind while you start planning.

 Verve Coffee customers get freshly roasted, customized coffee delivered right to their door.
 In these boxes layout is key, and the package is arranged both safely and stylishly.
 Verve includes a cardboard separator to keep the beans from getting crushed and to protect the packaging.
 However, the separator doesn’t cover the beans, so they are front and center stage when the customer opens the box.

 Brand the box

 Billie set out to eliminate the “pink tax,” and make simple, high quality shaving products for women.
-Their subscription boxes are branded in the best way—recognizable, bright, and refreshing.
+Their subscription box packaging is branded in the best way—recognizable, bright, and refreshing.
 Billie extends brand imagery into every part of the box, from the bag holding the razor to the paper underneath it.

 It doesn’t just stop with the visual.
 You can also bring voice to unboxing.
 Whether it’s inside the box flap, on a thank you card, or in an instruction manual, this is an opportunity to speak to your customer.
 Billie is humorous and approachable in their marketing, and adds this playful quip onto one of the bags.